aics-int/microscope_automation/docs/installation.rst

   a.
 You may have to run as an administrator for it to work properly.

-4. Start the microscope and run appropriate calibrations.
+4. Start the microscope and run XY stage, focus, and any other necessary calibrations.

 5. Run ``microscope_automation.exe`` from inside the extracted folder.